By Stina Sieg March 25, 2019

 Sure, he’d see some famous people time and again, but back then “celebrities were more interested in being locals than it was us being attracted to their celebrity,” he said.
 In fact, it seemed as though celebs were jealous of his lifestyle.
 He joked they came to town not to be noticed, but to feel “poor and local.”

 The transition seems to have taken place sometime between the mid-’80s and early-’90s.
-The 1986 opening of the Silver Queen Gondola or the swanky St. Regis Hotel may have hastened the metamorphosis.
+The 1986 opening of the Silver Queen Gondola or the swanky St. Regis Aspen ski in Ski out may have hastened the metamorphosis.

 Bob Braudis, Di Salvo’s predecessor, watched the shift during his 24 years as an iconic, counter-culture sheriff.
 His job was a balancing act between the needs of everyday people and famous folks, and of course, the super-rich.